Are you creating the impact you want?

 I’ve been named the world’s #1 Leadership Coach by Marshall Goldsmith and one of the top 8 coaches in the world by Thinkers 50.
 With 40,000 hours of practice, 25 years on the faculty of Harvard Medical School and a high dose of business savvy, I’d like to help you create the impact you actually want.

-I am a born teacher and love bringing you information that can change how you see yourself and the world.
+I am a born teacher and leadership coach and I love bringing you information that can change how you see yourself and the world.
 What I do best is pinpoint the intersection of thought and action – eg to translate what you know into what you can do, every day.

 So why was I so surprised when it bit me?
 I’d love to challenge and support your thinking.
 The blog is whimsical but has powerful lessons on leadership.
 I’ve also curated videos and articles for you to learn more about what it takes to be a great coach or leader.